cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

-If no unique value in ADa and ADb is available or if maintaining state information regarding the list of concurrently active local protocol instances for verification is impractical in a given application setting then the loopback attack may be prevented by mandating clear initiator and responder role and mandating that a given party implements either the initiator or responder role for a given PRS password but not both.
+If no unique value in ADa and ADb is available or if maintaining state information regarding the list of concurrently active local protocol instances for verification is impractical in a given application setting then the loopback attack may be prevented by assigning initiator and responder role and mandating that a given party implements either the initiator or responder role for a given PRS password but not both roles.

 Note that the requirement on party identifiers may differ from what might be intuitively expected as information on the application service such as port-ids and role information (e.g. client or server role) should be included as part of the party identity.